 Teachers who are qualified as arts educators by virtue of academic study and artistic practice provide the very best arts education possible.
-In-school arts programs are designed to reach and teach all students, not merely the interested, the talented, or those with a particular socioeconomic background.
-These teachers and curricula should be supported by local school budgets and tax dollars, nurtured by higher education, and derive direct professional development benefits from outstanding teachers and trainers in the organizations we represent.
-Several national education associations identify the arts as essential learning in which students must demonstrate achievement.
-(Breaking Ranks, NASSP, 1996, Principal magazin e, NAESP, March, 1998.)
+In-school arts programs are designed to reach and teach all students, not merely the interested, the talented, or those with a particular socioeconomic background or abilities.
+These teachers and curricula should be supported by local edcuation funding, nurtured by higher education, and afforded professional development benefits from outstanding teachers and trainers in the organizations we represent.

 In-school programs that are fully integrated into state and local curricula afford the best potential for achieving these ends.

-Sixth, community resources that provide exposure to the arts, enrichment, and entertainment through the arts all offer valuable support and enhancement to an in-school arts education.
+Sixth, community arts providers that offer exposure to, and enrichment through the arts in both in-school and out-of-school settings gives valuable support and enhancement to an in-school arts education.

-As a matter of policy or practice, however, these kinds of activities cannot substitute for a comprehensive, balanced, sequential arts education taught by qualified teachers, as shaped by clear standards and focused by the content of the arts disciplines.
+As a matter of policy or practice these kinds of activities should complement a balanced, sequential arts education taught by qualified teachers, as shaped by clear standards, and as focused by the content of the arts disciplines.

-On behalf of the students we teach, the schools we administer and work in, and the communities we serve, we ask all Americans who care deeply about making the whole spectrum of cultural and cognitive development available to their children to join us in protecting and advancing opportunities for all children to receive an education in the arts.
+On behalf of the students we teach, the schools we administer and work in, and the communities we serve, we ask all New Jerseyans who care deeply about making the whole spectrum of creative, cultural and cognitive development available to their children to join us in protecting and advancing opportunities for all children to receive an education in the arts.